 I will not always cry quietly when you kiss me.
 One day or in the night I will be brave.
 I will cave in your hollow skull with a hammer or with my bare hands I will tear the flesh away from the bones in your arms.
 You will kiss me, not with those vacant open eyes, not like a dog that is hungry and then so quickly satiated.
-You will close your eyes.
-Your teeth will pinch the meat of my lips until there is blood and you will taste the iron as it replaces the air inside of your mouth.
-You will pull me closer, tight, and suck all the breath from my lungs and your heart will pump again.
-Your nails will dig deep, now, splitting my skin.
-From the nape of my neck you will unzip me, down my spine, until my insides have spilled at your feet.
-Like this, finally, when you are alive and I am free, I will know that you love me.
+My teeth will pinch the meat of your lips until there is blood and I will taste the iron as it replaces the air inside of my mouth.
+I will pull you closer, tight, and suck all the breath from your lungs and my heart will pump again.
+My nails will dig deep, splitting your skin.
+From the nape of your neck I will unzip you, down your spine, until your insides have spilled at my feet.
+Like this, finally, I will live and I will be free.

 Monday, September 10, 2012

 You will find me, here, naked and blank, pale, drowned beneath these sheets of blood.
 Close my eyes, they are empty, I will sleep.
 Do not kiss my lips.
 They are cold, cracked.
 Cover my face.
 I am nothing and isn't nothing better?